 Research and Production in Animation Residency Program

-This program supports the production of new animated work by artists through a combination of funding and in-kind resources.
-After the success of the first three years of TAIS’ artists in residence program, anticipation is high for this call for proposals for year four of the research and production in animation residencies.
+This program supports research and production of new animated work by artists through a combination of funding and in-kind resources.
+After the success of the last four years of TAIS’ artists in residence program, the boundaries continue to expand for the types of works year five aims to support.

-The fourth year of the program is seeking ONE (1) Canadian artist and ONE (1) International artist to both engage in self-directed work, towards the completion of a new independent animated film or video.
+The fifth year of the program is seeking ONE (1) Canadian artist and ONE (1) International artist to each engage in self-directed work, towards the completion of a new independent animated film or video.
 This residency comes with a combination of monetary funding and in-kind use of studio space, equipment and resources at TAIS Studios, located at 1411 Dufferin Street, in downtown Toronto.